aicuriousminds/retrieval-augmented-generation/tests/readme.md

 ## :mag: Overview

-This guide facilitates testing the RAG Model Application, demonstrating its capability to retrieve model responses from ingested documents.
+This guide facilitates testing the RAG Model Application, demonstrating its ability to retrieve responses from ingested documents.
+For this test, the well-known paper **`Attention Is All You Need`** was used as the source document, along with the most powerful LLM at the time, **`GPT-4o`**.

 ### Endpoints included in this project: